This tale from the Bible has all the ingredients of a really good plot, and has even been made into a musical by Andrew Lloyd Webber.

-This dream was too much, even for his old father:
+This dream was too much, even for his old father.

-“This is a very unbelievable, crazy, dream, young man,” he said.
+“This is a very unbelievable, crazy dream, young man,” he said.
 “Do you mean that your father, mother, and all your brothers should bow down before you?
 You’d better not dream such a dream again, or you may regret it.”

-When the older brothers saw how angry their father was with Joseph, they were pleased, but soon their dad went back to favouring Joseph above all the others, and they went back to hating Joseph.
+When the older brothers saw how angry their father was with Joseph, they were pleased, but soon their dad went back to favouring Joseph above all the others, so they went back to hating Joseph.

-One day, the brothers went went to tend their flocks in some far away pastures.
+One day, the brothers went to tend to their flocks in some far away pastures.
 Benjamin was still too young to go out and work, but Jacob sent Joseph to join the older brothers.
-He put on his coat of many colors and went out to look for them.
+He put on his coat of many colours and went out to look for them.
 The brothers spotted him from far off, and while he was still approaching they planned a plot against him.

-‘Oh no, here comes the dreamer boy,” said one.
+“Oh no, here comes the dreamer boy,” said one.
 “Let’s kill him, and throw him in a pit.
 We will tell father that a wild beast ate him up.”

 Secretly, Reuben planned to come back later and rescue Joseph from the pit before any great harm came to him.

 Pleased with their plan, the brothers sat down to eat their lunch.
-While they were eating, some traveling merchants came by.
+While they were eating, some travelling merchants came by.
 Their camels were loaded with spices, balms, and myrrh for perfumes, which they were carrying to Egypt.

 Now the brothers planned a second plot.
-Judah said, “Come, what’s in it for us if we just leave our brother to die?
-Let us at least make some profit out him – it will be the first and last time that he brings any good to us.
+Judah said: “Come, what’s in it for us if we just leave our brother to die?
+Let us at least make some profit out of him – it will be the first and last time that he brings any good to us.
 We’ll sell him to these merchants, and they can take him as a slave to Egypt.”

-The merchants took Joseph to the land of Egypt, which was ruled by a magnificent king called a Pharaoh.
-There they sold him to Potiphar, who was captain of the Pharaoh’s body guard.
+The merchants took Joseph to the land of Egypt, which was ruled by a magnificent king, called a Pharaoh.
+There they sold him to Potiphar, who was captain of the Pharaoh’s bodyguard.
 Joseph served his new master well, and was well liked by him.
-But one day, when Potiphar was gone from the palace, his wife tried to kiss Joseph.
-Joseph said No way! …and ran away from her.
+Then one day, when Potiphar was gone from the palace, his wife tried to kiss Joseph.
+Joseph said: “No way!” …And ran away from her.
 When Potiphar came back, his wife lied and made up stories about Joseph attacking her.
 When Potiphar heard all this, he ordered Joseph to be arrested and thrown in jail.

-One morning, the butler said, “I had such a strange dream last night.
-I only wish that there was somebody here who could tell me its meaning.’
+One morning, the butler said: “I had such a strange dream last night.
+I only wish that there was somebody here who could tell me its meaning.”

-“In my dream I was walking through a vineyard.
+Joseph replied that he understood dreams, and begged the butler to tell it to him, which he did.
+He said: “In my dream I was walking through a vineyard.
 I came to an especially wonderful vine, which had three branches loaded with bright juicy fruit.
 I picked the grapes off these three branches, and made them into wine.
 I poured the wine into a cup, took it to the Pharaoh, and he drank it.”

 “Well,” said Joseph.
 I can tell you the meaning of your dream.
 The three branches are three days, and in three days’ time, you shall be restored to your former job and you will serve wine into the Pharaoh’s hand.”